zhongdaniel/culminating/README.md

-Simple street fighter inspired fighter game codes in java. made up of Aqua, Megumin, and Wiz from the anime Konosuba.
+Simple street fighter inspired fighter game coded in Java. made up of Aqua, Megumin, and Wiz from the anime Konosuba.
 Created for educational purposes only.
 Sprite Image Credit DigiSolstice on DeviantArt